xanhex/teledate/README.md

 - `Reminder` - set or unset reminder with specified time interval (default: 48 hours)

+From the database management menu you can perform commands with messages:

+- `Create database` - create a database for the current user
+- `Delete database` - delete the current user's database
+- `Delete last record` - delete the last user record

 ## Technologies

 - Python
 - Python Telegram Bot
 - Asyncio
 - SQLAlchemy
+- Matplotlib
 - Pytest
 - MySQL
 - SQLite